Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 1964

-• Due to the health problems of Harshad Mehta’s father, the nucleus family moved to Raipur.
+• Due to the health problems of Harshad Mehta’s father, the nuclear family moved to Raipur.

 1964 to 1973